Data-to-Insight-Center/Komadu-Pingback/README.md

 ### Disclaimer
-<b>This repository is no longer being actively managed by the Data To Insight Center at Indiana University Bloomington https://pti.iu.edu/centers/d2i/.
-Neither the center nor its principles assume responsibility for vulnerabilities that the code may have acquired over time.</b>
+<b>This code repository is no longer being actively managed by the <a href="https://pti.iu.edu/centers/d2i/">Data To Insight Center</a> at Indiana University Bloomington.
+Neither the center nor its principals assume responsibility for vulnerabilities that the code may have acquired over time.</b>

 # Komadu Pingback Model